mar-jac/Picturithm/README.md

 Wanted to review algoritmns but get tired of the bars and graphs.
 Well why not use your own pictures?

-Picturithmn ueses your images to do various algorithmns and normalizes them in real-time.
+Picturithm ueses your images to do various algorithmns and normalizes them in real-time.

 So far, Picturithmn has bubble sort, picture sort, insertion sort, shell sort, merge sort, and quicksort.